CodeTheCity/open_prescribing_scotland/README.md

 pip install -r requirements/base.txt
 ```

-Once the repository is cloned, the Django Webserver can be started from the openprescribingscotland folder with:
+Once the repository is cloned, the Django Webserver can be started with:
 ```shell
 python manage.py runserver
 ```